-Another use of this principle could be to recognize and address disparate impacts between groups (e.g., income, gender, race, ethnicity).
-For example, fines charged by local governments often have a disparate impact on low-income people and minority groups.7
+Another use of this principle could be to recognize and address disparate impacts between groups (such as, income, gender, race, ethnicity).
+For example, fines charged by local governments often have a disparate impact on low-income people and minority groups.